evandrosouza-developer/Tester-ps2-msx/README.md

 As no PCB will be developed for this tester, I recommend the aquisition of black pill for this function.

 If you are goig to develop ARM, I strongly suggest the use of Black Magic Probe.
-It is a wonderful tool that, if you can not spend USD 75,00 in buying the orginal to support the project, its openness allow us to use a lot of different targets to do the function.
-Today I should recommend to use a Black Pill to do the Black Magic Probe functionality.
+It is a wonderful tool that, if you can not spend USD 75,00 in buying the orginal to support the project, its openness allow you to use a lot of different targets to do the function.
+Today I should recommend to use a Black Pill to do the Black Magic Probe functionality, if you are not going to buy an original one, due to 128K flash limitations of STM32F103, as Black Magic Probe Project is evolving fast recently.

+## Download your code to hardware

 Use a ST-Link v2 Programmer (or similar), Black Magic Probe or another Serial Wire supported tool to flash the program using `make flash` onto the STM32.

+If you choose a Black Pill, even you don't have plans to develop, you earn a bonus: you will not have need of a dedicated programmer like ST-Link, J-link or Black Magic Probe to download your code, as STM32F4x1 MiniF4 already comes with DFU (Device Firmware Upgrade) available in the system ROM to do so through USB.
+So, on linux, just follow these steps:

+1) Install dfu-util.
+This example is for Debian derivated Linux (Debian, Ubuntu, Mint, etc):
+`sudo apt install dfu-util`

+2) Make the .bin file, as dfu-util is not compatible with .elf:
+`arm-none-eabi-objcopy -Obinary tester-ps2-msxF4.elf tester-ps2-msxF4.bin`

+3) Make sure the chip is at least 25°C (you may let it working for a while and help with the heat of your finger), because it uses internal oscillator to clock USB, factory trimmed to 25°C;

+4) Plug the USB cable to your computer and the STM32F4 board while holding both NRST and BOOT0;

+5) Then release BOOT0 AFTER 0.5 second you released NRST;

+6) Now you can see a new USB device in your linux enviroment: 0483:df11.
+Run the command to flash the code itself:
+`dfu-util -d 0483:df11 -a 0 -s 0x08000000 -D tester-ps2-msxF4.bin`

+7) Unplug the USB cable and power on the device to run the code.

+On windows you can download STM32CubeProg on ST site, replacing step 1.
+You have to adjust step 6 to this tool.
+Please follow ST instructions.